Moduli interpretation of Eisenstein series: Relations involving the Weil pairing and Hecke operators

 \end{enumerate} \end{definition} \begin{remark} If $\fieldk=\C$, consider the case when $\pointQ = \pointP_{1/\myl}$ and $\pointR = \pointP_{\tau/\myl}$.
 One can then show that our normalization gives $e_\myl(\pointP_{1/\myl},\pointP_{\tau/\myl}) = e^{2\pi i/\myl}$.
 (The easiest way to do this calculation is to avoid the Weierstrass $\sigma$-function; instead, begin by showing that $\theg_{\pointP_{1/\myl}}(z) = C \cdot \vartheta(\myl z-1/\myl)/\vartheta(\myl z)$ for some nonzero constant $C$, where $\vartheta = \vartheta_{11}$.) \end{remark}

-We are now ready for the relations arising from the Weil pairing.
-In weight~$1$, they imply a subtle symmetry between the $\{\lambdaP\}$, essentially a duality under the Fourier transform on $\El$ induced by the pairing $e_\myl$.
+In weight~$1$, the Weil pairing gives rise to a subtle symmetry between the $\{\lambdaP\}$, essentially a duality under the Fourier transform on $\El$ with respect to $e_\myl$.
 When $\fieldk = \C$, this subtle symmetry motivates Hecke's result that the dimension of the space of Eisenstein series of weight~$1$ on $\Gammal$ is half the number of cusps of $X(\myl)$ (see the end of Section~2 of~\cite{HeckeEisenstein}).
-This symmetry is usually expressed in terms of $q$-expansions of weight~$1$ Eisenstein series; see the second identity at the beginning of Section~7 of~\cite{HeckeZurTheorie}, which is also derived in Sections 3.4 and~3.5 of~\cite{Katz}.
+This symmetry is usually expressed in terms of $q$-expansions of weight~$1$ Eisenstein series; see the second identity at the beginning of Section~7 of~\cite{HeckeZurTheorie}, or the treatment in Sections 3.4 and~3.5 of~\cite{Katz}.